jlprat/Akka-Lunch-and-Learn-Sessions/README.md

 ## Akka for the Impatient

 The first session's name is Akka for the Impatient and all corresponding associated code lives under the [intro](https://github.com/jlprat/Akka-Lunch-and-Learn-Sessions/tree/master/src/main/scala/io.github.jlprat.akka.lnl/intro "First Session Code Samples") package.
+You can find the matching slides [here](https://jlprat.github.io/Akka-Lunch-and-Learn-Sessions/akka.html).

 ### How to run the code